-Reminder: This program is conducted under a state permit.
-Conducting sea turtle walks on your own or disturbing turtles is against the law.
-Please keep all lights off while on the beach, including flashlights and cameras, and keep a respectful distance from nesting females or hatchlings.
+Reminder: These programs are conducted under a state permit.
+Conducting guided sea turtle walks on your own or disturbing sea turtles is against the law.
+Please keep all lights off while on the beach during sea turtle nesting season, including flashlights, red lights, cell phones and cameras.
+Don't forget to keep a respectful distance from nesting females or hatchlings.

 Location: Florida Oceanographic Coastal Center – 890 NE Ocean Blvd., Stuart, FL 34996

-Program Fee: $12.00 per participant
+Program Fee: $30.00 per participant

-- Participants must be able to walk in soft or wet sand for up to 1 mile to/from the nesting site.
+Participants must be able to walk in soft or wet sand for up to 1 mile to/from the nesting site.
 Boardwalks and stairs will also be used for crossing the dunes.

 - Cut off time for scouts to find a viewable turtle is 11:30 pm.

 - Sea turtles are on their own schedule, so there are NO guarantees that a viewable turtle will be sighted.
-We cannot offer refunds if a turtle is not found, but appreciate your support, as all ticket sales directly benefit our sea turtle education programs.
+We cannot offer refunds if a turtle is not found, but we greatly appreciate your support, as all ticket sales directly benefit our sea turtle education programs.